opensearch-project/.github/RELEASING.md

 1. We generate the first candidate with all plug-ins/components that have met the entrance criteria.
 If a plug-in/component hasn't met all of the criteria, we'll version bump the last released version and release that.
 Once the release window opens and the first candidate is generated, no additioanl features can be added, and we will not delay the start of a release window for any plug-in/component.
 1. During the release window we will do final quality testing, documentation and performance testing.
 Bug fixes can be added in during this time, but no new features will be added.
 1. We will generate a new candidate every day and post on the release issue about the status of the exit criteria.
 When all the exit criteria have been met, we'll announce that the candidate is ready and release it 2 days later (unless that falls on Friday, in which case we'll release on Monday)
-1. If we cannot clear the exit criteria within 2 weeks from the start of the window, we will cancel that release window and try again in the next window.
+1. If we cannot clear the exit criteria within 2 weeks from the start of the window (1 week for patch releases), we will cancel that release window and try again in the next window.

+Please note:  This process is for regularly scheduled minor and patch releases.
+For "hot" patches (patches required for security or other urgent issues) we will build, test and release as quickly as possible.

 #### Entrance criteria to start release window:
 * Documentation draft PRs are up and in tech review for all component changes.